-It probably doesn’t need saying but popular shore excursions, like most things in life, will sell out quickly.
+It probably doesn’t need saying but popular shore excursions, like most things in life, will sell out quickly if you wait to book when you’re onboard.
 After all there’s only limited places per tour.

-If your heart is set on a particular excursion then make sure you book it early.
-We don’t mean it should be the first thing you do when you get on-board either.
-All cruise lines allow you to pre-book shore excursions now before your cruise.
-Go through the options, decide which ones you fancy and make sure you snap them up quick before someone else does.
-There’s nothing worse than sitting at dinner listening to someone rave about the shore excursion you wanted to do!
+If your heart is set on a particular excursion then make sure you book it early; you can now book your excursions with us before you go!
+So click here to go through the options, decide which ones you fancy and make sure you snap them up quick before someone else does.

 A Third Choice

 If you like the peace of mind in booking an organised shore excursion, but don’t fancy paying the cruise lines prices, then there is a third option you could look at.